 Striking a Balance

-No doubt the goal is for each of us to strike a balance among family, work, fun – let’s not forget fun – and a measure of rest.
+No doubt the goal is for each of us to strike a balance – family, work, fun (let’s not forget fun) all have their place, along with a measure of rest.
 That last can be a conundrum for many.
 It’s not merely a matter of priorities; parsing our personal and professional realms is not easily mastered.

-To Ms. Turkle’s point, we also risk not honing a variety of skills, which cannot be learned in a tidy technological tunnel.
+To Ms. Turkle’s point, we also risk not honing a variety of skills that cannot be learned in a tidy technological tunnel.

 For me, when writing, silence is the ideal companion, broken only by the sound of my fingers tapping on the keyboard.
 When consulting, that’s a different story.
-Ongoing communications are critical, whether they take place virtually or in person.
+Even infrequent face-to-face communications are critical, whether they take place virtually or in person.

 For those who suffer on Isolation Island, co-working spaces may furnish partial or periodic solutions.
 That said, for now, I’ll occasionally choose my local Barnes and Noble, feeling soothed as well as stimulated by the presence of books and my carry-cup of coffee.